Helen Benedict: Themes

-Benedict's writings on women at war inspired the award-winning 2012 documentary, The Invisible War, and an ongoing lawsuit against the Pentagon on behalf of service members who were sexually assaulted in the military.
+Benedict's writings on women at war inspired the award-winning 2012 documentary, "The Invisible War," and an ongoing lawsuit against the Pentagon on behalf of service members who were sexually assaulted in the military.

 Benedict's nonfiction books have concentrated on refugees and the field of sexual assault and abuse of women.
-Her most influential nonfiction books to date have been The Lonely Soldier (Beacon Press, 2009) and Virgin or Vamp: How The Press Covers Sex Crimes, (Oxford University Press, 1992).
+Her most influential nonfiction books to date have been "The Lonely Soldier "(Beacon Press, 2009) and "Virgin or Vamp: How The Press Covers Sex Crimes," (Oxford University Press, 1992).

-A play Benedict wrote based on her interviews with women soldiers, The Lonely Soldier Monologues, was also produced in 2009, at two New York theaters, The Theater for the New City and La Mama Experimental Theatre Club, where it was reviewed by The New York Times.
-An article Benedict wrote on the same subject, "The Private War of Women Soldiers, " won the James Aronson Award for Social Justice Journalism in 2008.
+A play Benedict wrote based on her interviews with women soldiers, "The Lonely Soldier Monologues," was also produced in 2009 at two New York theaters, The Theater for the New City and La Mama Experimental Theatre Club, where it was reviewed by The New York Times.
+An article Benedict wrote on the same subject, "The Private War of Women Soldiers," won the James Aronson Award for Social Justice Journalism in 2008.
 In 2010, her article "The Scandal of Military Rape" won the EMMA Award for Exceptional Magazine Story.

-For her writings on soldiers and war, Benedict was the 2013 Ida B. Wells Award for Bravery in Journalism and was named one of the 21 Leaders of the 21st Century by Women's E-News.
+For her writings on soldiers and war, Benedict was awarded the 2013 Ida B. Wells Award for Bravery in Journalism and was named one of the 21 Leaders of the 21st Century by Women's E-News.